As it turns out, simply importing all old 32-bit key values into the Wow6432Node isn’t the complete answer.

 Approximately 2 years ago I was present at a Delphi launch event here in Auckland.
 At that time the hot news was the release of Delphi 2007.
 But more significant than that (great) release was the recent publication after much SOX hoo-ing and haa-ing of a Delphi RoadMap.
-Read the rest of this entry »

 Whilst it’s nice to see Delphi in the news again in a context other than the Borland firesale, an interview with Wayne Williams recently posted on The Register is something of a mixed bag when it comes to content.
 There is some confidence inspiring news but also disclosure of some rather puzzling priorities.
 Specifically: “Williams says cross-platform is now a higher priority than a 64-bit compiler”.
 The full interview is available here.